maubanel/GMS2-Helper-Packages/README.md

 These are free packages that can be imported into your game and used on your projects.
 These all follow the attached LICENSE and are free to use.
 I would appreciate if you credit maubygames if you do find them useful.

 ## Instructions
 Click the link below for the package you would like.
 You will then download the <filename>.yymps file.
-Open the GameMaker project you want to use it in and select
+Open the GameMaker project you want to use it in and select **Tools | Import Local Package".

 ![import package](images/toolsImportLocal.png)